Who am I?:

 Some European immigrants used force to relocate

-Of these early immigrant ancestors Iím descended from the Huddlestonís, Cordellís, Macyís, Coffinís, Gardnerís, Starbuckís, Swainís, Worthís, Bunkerís, Stantonís, Clarkeís, Batchelorís, Kimballís, Reynolds, Caseís, Fishís, Giffordís, Wingís, Souleís, Cookeís, Johnsonís, Brownís, Harrellís, Pettisí, Lawtonís, Wrightís, Cornellís, Simmonís, Pinkhamís, Shattuckís, Wilburís, Lathamís, Severanceís, Austinís, Jonesís, Charlesís, Albertsonís, Andersonís, Spencerís, Nelsonís, Williamís, Pierceís, Baileyís, Birdsallís, Nicholsonís, Winslowís, Barrowís, Overmanís, Newbyís, Reynolds, Rundellís, Thomasís, Quinbyís, Haightís, Washburnís, Scottís, Rednapís, Molynieuxís, Briggs, Wyattís, Newmanís, Tylerís, Websterís, Lockwoodís, Sandís (Sandyís), Rayís, Guthrieís, Alcockís, Ferris, Hutchinsonís, Shelleyís, Palgraveís, Kentís, Averyís, Pringleís, Kempís, Wallisí, Bicknellís, Meadís, and many others, all in America before 1800.
+Of these early immigrant ancestors Iím descended from the Huddlestonís, Cordellís, Macyís, Coffinís, Gardnerís, Starbuckís, Swainís, Worthís, Bunkerís, Stantonís, Clarkeís, Batchelorís, Kimballís, Reynolds, Caseís, Fishís, Giffordís, Wingís, Souleís, Cookeís, Johnsonís, Brownís, Harrellís, Pettisí, Lawtonís, Wrightís, Cornellís, Simmonís, Pinkhamís, Shattuckís, Wilburís, Lathamís, Severanceís, Austinís, Jonesís, Charlesís, Albertsonís, Andersonís, Spencerís, Nelsonís, Williamís, Pierceís, Baileyís, Birdsallís, Nicholsonís, Winslowís, Barrowís, Overmanís, Newbyís, Rundellís, Thomasís, Quinbyís, Haightís, Washburnís, Scottís, Rednapís, Molynieuxís, Briggs, Wyattís, Newmanís, Tylerís, Websterís, Lockwoodís, Sandís (Sandyís), Rayís, Guthrieís, Alcockís, Ferris, Hutchinsonís, Shelleyís, Palgraveís, Kentís, Averyís, Doty's, Pringleís, Kempís, Wallisí, Bicknellís, Meadís, and many others, all in America before 1800.

 Since Iím descended from King Edward I of England, and his wife ďEleanor of CastileĒ, daughter of King Ferdinand III, I also have Spanish ancestry.
 Iím descended from ďEl CidĒ, a Spanish hero, about 1000 AD.
 That makes me distant cousins to King Ferdinand, and Queen Isabella who financed ďColumbusíĒ exploration that led to finding the Western Hemisphere.
 History can be interesting.

-When I last checked, I am related to 22 Presidents, from George Washington, & Thomas Jefferson, to Franklin D. Roosevelt, Nixon, Ford, Carter, including the Bushís and Mr. Obama from his mothers side of the family, including related to Hillary Clinton, and Donald Trump.
+When I last checked, I am related to 22 Presidents, from George Washington, & Thomas Jefferson, to Franklin D. Roosevelt, Nixon, Ford, Carter, including the Bushís and Mr. Obama from his mother's side of the family, including related to Hillary Clinton, and Donald Trump.